damurka/cancerscreening/README.md

 Data that can be downloaded includes cervical cancer screening and breast cancer screening.
 Each of the has several modules

 ### Cervical cancer screening functions
-- Get the target population for cevical cancer screening - `cervical_target_population`
+- Get the target population for cervical cancer screening - `cervical_target_population`
 - Cervical cancer screening data using HPV, VIA or Pap smear - `get_cervical_screened` function
 - Cervical cancer screening data for HIV positive - `get_cervical_hiv_screened` function
 - Cervical cancer screening positive using HPV, VIA or Pap smear - `get_cervical_positive` function